anuraggupta19/Algerian-Forest-Project/README.md

 # Algerian-Forest-Project
-The dataset includes 244 instances that regroup a data of region of Algeria.
+The dataset includes 244 instances that regroup a data of some region of Algeria.
 The period from June 2012 to September 2012.
 The dataset includes 11 attribues and 1 output attribue (class)

 # Attribute Information-